top of page

 "View of the Woman's Building."
 Courtesy Chicago History Museum

 In the Woman's Building, designed by 21-year-old architect Sophia Hayden, a visitor first encountered two extraordinary murals high up on the walls.
-One was done by Mary Cassatt.
-Later, the disappearance of her mural became a baffling art mystery.
-See the story in my blog here.
+One was by Mary Cassatt (the disappearance of her mural became a baffling art mystery.
+See the story in my blog here.)

 The managers of the Woman’s Building, headed by Bertha Honoré Palmer, sent letters across the United States, and to France, Spain, Great Britain, Japan, Peru, China, Greece and many more.
-Their goal was to form a collection of books by women of “every race and country…from the earliest times to the present day” [3].
-The collection fell short of that almost impossible plan, but the library was an impressive exhibit of women's literary work nevertheless.
+Their goal was to form a collection of books by women of “every race and country…from the earliest times to the present day.”
+[3] The collection fell short of that almost impossible plan, but the library became an impressive tribute to women's literary work.

 Rare and Priceless Manuscripts